vikejs/vike/readme.md

 export { Page };

 function Page() {
-  return <>
-    This page is only rendered to HTML!
+  return <>This page is only rendered to HTML.<>;
-  <>;
 }
 ```

+By overriding `_default.page.server.js` you can
-You could even render some of your pages with an entire different view framework such as Vue.
+even render some of our pages with an entire different view framework such as Vue.

+Because *you* control rendering,
+you can easily integrate tools such as React Router or Redux, and use Preact, Inferno, or any other React-like alternative.

 </details>